microsoft/autogen/website/docs/Use-Cases/Task-Oriented-AutoML.md

     - tuning an estimator that is not built-in;
     - customizing search space for a built-in estimator.

+#### Guidelines on tuning a custom estimator

 To tune a custom estimator that is not built-in, you need to:
 1. Build a custom estimator by inheritting [`flaml.model.BaseEstimator`](../reference/model#baseestimator-objects) or a derived class.
 For example, if you have a estimator class with scikit-learn style `fit()` and `predict()` functions, you only need to set `self.estimator_class` to be that class in your constructor.